CBT using ERP: the treatment for Emetophobia in Children and adults

 WARNING: This text uses the "V word" to describe this phobia.

-The fear of being sick or of seeing someone else vomit, emetophobia, is one of the most common types of phobias.
+The fear of being sick or of seeing someone else vomit is called emetophobia.
+Emetophobia is one of the most common types of phobias or types of OCD.

-Few know what it is called, but many suffer with this fear which grows to take over your life and that of those close to you.
+Few know what it is called, but many suffer from this fear, which grows to take over your life and that of those close to you.

-Emetophobia is a complex fear that determines where you go, what you eat, who you are around and saps you of any other focus.
-It also often brings Panic Attacks and depression, and it is often only at the point of hopelessness people with Emetophobia look for help.
+Emetophobia is a complex fear that determines where you go, what you eat, who you are around (avoiding anyone who looks ill), and saps you of any other focus.
+It also often brings Panic Attacks and depression, and it is usually only at the point of hopelessness that people with Emetophobia look for help.

 At CBT-I & CBT Psychotherapy, cognitive behavioral therapy (CBT) with ERP (Exposure and Response Prevention) is used with Adults, Children and Teens to take your life back from emetophobia.
 With children, much work is done to help parents be coaches rather than being responsible for helping their children avoid fear by checking food expiration dates, limiting car rides, etc. These behaviors, in the end, actually make emetophobia grow!